 Nootropics are generally not considered stimulants, although the lines can get a bit blurry, considering that both affect your central nervous system.
 Some nootropics have mild stimulating effects, but the key differences lie in how they work and their impact on the body.

 Nootropics are more gentle, supporting your cognitive health without overstimulating the brain.
-On the other hand, stimulants shake you up and provide a quick and noticeable boost in energy and focus by ramping up brain activity.
+On the other hand, stimulants provide a quick and noticeable boost in energy and focus by increasing your brain activity.

 This immediate effect can support your short-term needs.
 However, it might come with side effects like a faster heartbeat or the potential for dependence, which is less about nurturing your brain and more about getting a quick lift.